jepsen-io/jepsen/sendapay-bank/README.md

 - `artifacts/db/<db-node>/nemesis/*.tsv` for banner-free transition-time snapshots captured when the nemesis starts or heals a fault, including machine-parsable error rows if PostgreSQL is unavailable during capture
 - `artifacts/state/sendapay-bank-state.json` so the tracked wallet metadata used by the run is preserved with the checker outputs

 `results.edn` now also includes a `:nemesis-summary` checker section.
-It summarizes the parsed transition snapshots with max blocked/waiting session counts, max lock counts, and the helper-side error/HTTP/process counters, so you can inspect fault evidence without preprocessing the raw `.tsv` artifacts.
+It summarizes the parsed transition snapshots with max blocked/waiting session counts, max lock counts, helper-side error/HTTP/process counters, and app-node DB-socket counts, so you can inspect fault evidence without preprocessing the raw `.tsv` artifacts.

+These app nodes run the Sendapay helper directly; they do not run Gunicorn or Traefik in this Docker topology.
+App-side fault evidence is therefore captured as helper summaries plus DB-socket and process snapshots.

 ## Docker Topology